 In 2018, the Danish Gambling Authority noted an increasing problem of illegal supply of gambling activities on Facebook.
 The problem was propagated by Facebook groups offering illegal gambling activities.
 Consequently, a cooperation between the Danish Gambling Authority and Facebook was formed, by allowing the Authority to directly report illegal gambling content on Facebook.
 Since then a total of four Facebook groups providing illegal gambling have been shut down.

 In the Netherlands, Kansspelautoriteit (KSA), the Dutch gaming regulatory body has also entered into a similar partnership with Facebook in response to the rising cases of illegal gambling promotion on the platform.
-Thanks to the collaboration, multiple groups have already been expelled by the social media platform.
+Thanks to the collaboration, multiple groups have already been expelled from the social media platform.

 The introduction of the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) in the US essentially made online gambling illegal.
 As an American corporation, Facebook has been extremely cautious to allow any form of online gambling in the USA too.
 In light of this, it is mandatory to first seek approval in advance before advertising any gambling product on the platform.
 The process entails completing the Facebook RMG Questionnaire and the Online Real Money Gaming Application form.

 As you can see, the online skin gambling industry has been rocked by controversies, which have rendered it illegal in many jurisdictions.
-And even in countries where this form of gambling is legal, the gambling sites are closely monitored and tightly regulated.
+And even in countries where this form of gambling is legal, gambling sites are closely monitored and tightly regulated.
 Unfortunately, because of advancements in technology, many of these gambling sites are able to work their way around the restrictions, which has led to the ever-growing in-game items black market.
 But not all is lost.
 Governments around the world are slowly realizing the potential dangers of having an unregulated market, which is why most are advocating for collective responsibility in implementing counter-gambling measures, especially for underage kids.